encode/django-rest-framework/docs/api-guide/fields.md

 - `max_value` Validate that the number provided is no greater than this value.
 - `min_value` Validate that the number provided is no less than this value.
 - `localize` Set to `True` to enable localization of input and output based on the current locale.
 This will also force `coerce_to_string` to `True`.
 Defaults to `False`.
 Note that data formatting is enabled if you have set `USE_L10N=True` in your settings file.
+- `rounding` Sets the rounding mode used when quantising to the configured precision.
+Valid values are [`decimal` module rounding modes][python-decimal-rounding-modes].
+Defaults to `None`.

 #### Example usage